We found 4 hand surgeons who accept MyBlue Gold 1605 near Lake Worth, FL.

-Dr. Marvin Kohn is a hand surgeon and orthopedic surgeon in Lake Worth, FL.
-His average rating from his patients is 5.0 stars out of 5.
-Dr. Kohn takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-His distinctions include: Boca Raton Super Doctors and South Florida Super Doctors.
+Dr. Marvin Kohn's specialties are hand surgery and orthopedics/orthopedic surgery.
+He practices in Lake Worth, FL.
+Patients gave Dr. Kohn an average rating of 5.0 stars out of 5.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Awards and/or distinctions he has received include Boca Raton Super Doctors and South Florida Super Doctors.

 Conditions / Treatments